-“Machine Learning and Artificial Intelligence” has become a phrase in recent years, and yet the popularity of the field has done little to explain in simple terms what the technology covers.
+A machine learning expert witness is an expert in “Machine Learning and Artificial Intelligence,” which has become an often used phrase in recent years.
+Yet, the popularity of the field has done little to explain in simple terms what the technology covers.
 Deep down, practitioners of the field are hoping to create a walking-talking humanoid robot often seen in movies, but for now, we are happy to make the most of the related enabling technologies, and make our devices — our phones, TVs, cars, and refrigerators — ever smarter.

 Dr. Jonyer served as assistant professor of computer science at Oklahoma State University, and had an National Science Foundation-funded research program in machine learning and artificial intelligence.
 His research focused on graph-based methods, social network analysis, genetic algorithms, genetic programming, and neural networks.
 He published 26 articles in AI, including an award-winning paper.
 Dr. Jonyer also founded two companies with data science at their core.

 Machine learning has become an area of rapid innovation, and a lot of value is created by startups and established companies alike.
 We are seeing an increase in litigation with machine learning at the center of dispute.

 In addition, more and more established companies are seeking to get educated about machine learning and formulate a strategy around this technology and how it can take their business to the next level.
 Often corporations decide to bring innovation in house via acquisition, and we help our clients with technical due diligence, team evaluation, open-source risk assessment, and economic valuation of acquisition targets.

 We have supported cases with the following services:

 - Investment due diligence

 - Machine learning patent infringement

 - Machine learning trade secret misappropriation